-We’re a growing network of community initiatives across Nova Scotia dedicated to making our communities stronger by working together.
-We are also committed to building a stronger network at the provincial level for tackling social issues in a way that aligns resources and efforts.
+We’re a growing network of community initiatives across Nova Scotia and Atlantic Canada dedicated to making our communities stronger by working together.
+We are committed to building relationships for tackling social issues in a way that aligns resources and efforts.

 Annika supports the strategic operations of the organization and the Board of Directors, and works closely with provincial stakeholders in government, the community sector, academia and business to develop partnerships and identify opportunities to maximize our social impact.
 Her experience across federal and provincial government departments, academia and businesses enables her to skillfully build bridges between sectors.
 Annika brings inspirational energy to building a transparent learning environment with a long term focus on systems changes in Nova Scotia.
 Born and raised in Nova Scotia, she is dedicated to breaking down barriers that stand in the way of creating equal opportunities for all.